manjunath-ab/Appointment-Management-for-Hospital/README.md

 # manjunath_abhishek_002908901_assignment2

-This is Medical Management System designed to help patients books appointments, store Hospital data and other resources
+This is Medical Management System designed to help patients books appointments, store Hospital data and other resources.

+UML diagram: